froxxon/Linx/README.md

 </details>

 ## PRE-INSTALLAION
-- Download and unpack this repo to a Windows Server under ex.
-"C:\RestPS\Linx"
+- Download and unpack this repo to a Windows Server under ex. "*C:\RestPS\Linx*"
-- Download [NSSM](https://nssm.cc/download) and install to default directory in "Program Files"
+- Download [NSSM](https://nssm.cc/download) and install to default directory in "*C:\Program Files*"
-- Create an internal DNS-record, ex. linx.domain.local
+- Create an internal DNS-record, ex. "*linx.domain.local*"
 - Issue a web server certificate according to normal routine and add to "*Personal*" \ "*Certificates*" in "*certlm.msc*"
 - Create a gMSA service account (*with no more than "Domain user" rights, except the need to "*Log on as a service*" on this specific server*)
 - Install and test the gMSA service account (*"install-adserviceaccount gmsa-linx"  and "test-adserviceaccount gmsa-linx*" )